-With that poor but accurate description of myself, you may be thinking how I can say that?
+With that poor but accurate description of myself, you may be thinking how can I say that?
 It sounds more like I’m barely getting by.
 Some days it feels that way, but I did absolutely make the day count in the lives of two people who mean the world to me, our kids.
 The years have certainly flown by, and I have had the joy of doing “life” with them since day one.
 Has everyday been sunshine and rainbows?
 Of course not.
 You know what though?
 I am home, they know their needs will be met, and they are loved.
-No one else knows them better, and no one will look out for their best interest as much as their dad and I. I have been present for those milestones, as well as the little things that happen on a daily basis – so absolutely, I made today count.
+No one else knows them better, and no one will look out for their best interest as much as their dad and me.
+I have been present for those milestones, as well as the little things that happen on a daily basis – so absolutely, I made today count.

 Losing an hour?
 It’s much more than that.

 While all of us are springing forward and missing that hour, think about this: If you multiplied the hours most children are in school (7) by approximately 180 days from K-12th grade (13 years) you would have an equation that looked like this: 13(180×7) = 16,380 hours.
 That’s close to a million minutes!
 That does not include hours outside of class, on the bus, or homework.

 It devastating to think about losing out on a million minutes with my children.
 To top it off, that’s a million minutes in someone’s care that you probably do not even know.
 I don’t know if I’d call it care, because from what I’ve been hearing, it is indoctrination.
 I’m sure there some super teachers who do care, but even they are rarely able to do their jobs.
 The standards are sinking lower and lower academically and especially morally with each passing year.
 It’s time to opt out, and not lose anymore of those short years that you have with your kids.
 You will never, ever regret the time spent with them.
 What would you do with a million extra minutes?